amsokol/ffmpeg-audio-normalizer.rs/README.md

     ffmpeg-audio-normalizer --verbose -i /path/to/your/audio.dts -o /path/to/your/audio.ebu-r128.eac3 rms -- -c:a eac3 -b:a 1509k -ar 48000 -dialnorm -31

     ffmpeg-audio-normalizer -i /path/to/your/audio.dts -o /path/to/your/audio.ebu-r128.eac3 --overwrite peak --target-level 0 -- -c:a eac3 -b:a 1509k -ar 48000 -dialnorm -31

+    ffmpeg-audio-normalizer -i /path/to/your/audio.ac3 -o /path/to/your/audio.dn-31.ac3 dialogue --target-level -31

 ## Description